By Georgia Slade | Assistant vice president, lending process analyst

 - Home equity loan: You receive the funds in one lump-sum—regardless of whether you need all of it at that time.

 - HELOC: You withdraw funds when you need them.
-You can access the funds through Shine Online and Mobile Banking, by calling Dupaco at 800-373-7600, visiting a Dupaco branch or writing a check from your HELOC account.
+You can access the funds through Shine Online or Mobile Banking, by calling Dupaco at 800-373-7600, visiting a Dupaco branch or writing a check from your HELOC account.

 Repaying the funds